AnaHill/AnaHill.github.io/index.md

 <span style="color:green"><strong>⚡ Just started blogging, more are coming, please be patient. 😊 </strong></span>

-I share my thoughts from time to time; here are my latest posts:
+I share my thoughts from time to time; my latest posts are following:

 <ul>
   {% for post in site.posts limit:5 %}